On $q$-Analogs of Some Families of Multiple Harmonic Sum and Multiple Zeta Star Value Identities: Abstract

 \section{Abstract}

-In recent years, there is an intensive research on the $\Q$-linear relations between multiple zeta (star) values.
+In recent years, there has been intensive research on the $\Q$-linear relations between multiple zeta (star) values.
 In this paper, we prove many families of identities involving the $q$-analog of these values, from which we can always recover the corresponding classical identities by taking $q\to 1$.
-The key idea of our approach is to first establish some $q$-analogs of binomial identities for multiple harmonic sums which generalize the corresponding results in the classical non-$q$ setting obtained by the third author recently.
-Then by taking the limit as the number of terms in the multiple harmonic sums goes to infinity we can obtain the corresponding $q$-MZSV identities.
+The main result of the paper is the duality relations between multiple zeta star values and Euler sums and their $q$-analogs, which are generalizations of the Two-one formula and some multiple harmonic sum identities and their $q$-analogs proved by the authors recently.
+Such duality relations lead to a proof of the conjecture by Ihara \emph{et al.}\ that the Hoffman $\star$-elements $\zeta^{\star}(s_1,\dots,s_r)$ with $s_i\in\{2,3\}$ span the vector space generated by multiple zeta values over ${\mathbb Q}$.